Pupwiz/debian11-preseed/README.md

 # Debian 12  Bookworm fully automatic install through ISO remastering
-Script and configuration to remaster a debian netinst ISO for 100% unattended install
+Script and configuration to remaster a debian netinst ISO for 100% unattended install Pulls current net install iso from Debian site automatically and adds custom preseed.

 Usage:

 1. Adapt the preseed.cfg file to your needs.
 (This one installs just SSH and sudo)
 2. Run:
 ```
 ./make-preseed-iso.sh
 ```
-This will create a new ISO image named `preseed-debian-version-amd64-netinst.iso` that installs debian on the first available disk without intervention, not even a boot menu prompt.
+This will create a new ISO image named `preseed-debian-(version-amd64)-netinst.iso` that installs debian on the first available disk without intervention, not even a boot menu prompt.

 ### WARNING: This deletes stuff!